thesassway/thesassway.com/CONTRIBUTING.md

 We won't tweet every news item that is submitted.
 We try not to overwhelm our subscribers with too many tweets.
 We are also looking for high quality submissions.

-## Articles

-The Sass Way would not be possible without the generous submissions of so many amazing folks from the Sass community.
-If you'd like to submit an article for publication on TheSassWay.com, here's the suggested process:

-1. Fork the repository
-2. Add a new article to the `source` directory of your fork.
-3. Commit your changes
-4. Submit a pull request

-We recommend that you also message @TheSassWay on Twitter before starting to make sure that the topic you have chosen will be appropriate for our readers.